|Nutritional Guidelines (per serving)|

 Peel and mince the garlic.
 Set aside.

 Pick over and trim the spinach.
-Rinse it clean (see how to clean greens for tips), spin or pat it dry.
+Rinse it clean, spin or pat it dry.
 You really want the spinach dried off to avoid having to cook off the water later.
 Cut the leaves into thin ribbons.* Set aside.

 In a medium pot over medium-high heat, melt the butter.
 Add the onion and salt and cook, stirring occasionally, until the onion is soft, about 3 minutes.